SightMan3/sudolabs_eaters/README.md

    - people write their own restaurants and most votes for restaurants wins

 # Targe users:
-   - all hungry people that people that work in small companies
+   - all hungry people that work in small companies

 ## Protoype